-Nearly 2 million people undergo cataract surgery each year in the United States, and more than 95% of those surgeries occur without complications.
+Nearly 2 million people undergo cataract surgery each year in the United States, and most of these surgeries occur quickly and without complications.

-During cataract surgery the now-cloudy natural lens of the eye is replaced with an artificial intraocular lens (IOL).
+During cataract surgery the cloudy natural lens of the eye is replaced with an artificial intraocular lens (IOL).
 Although there are a variety of IOLs, they are typically made of a flexible material, allowing the surgeon to insert the IOL through a very small incision.
-Once the cataract is removed and the IOL is placed in the proper position, light entering the eye will once again reach the retina normally.
+Once the cataract is removed and the IOL is placed in the proper position, light entering the eye will once again reach the retina.

-A cataract should be removed only when vision loss interferes with your everyday activities, such as driving, reading, or watching TV.
+A cataract should be removed when vision loss interferes with your everyday activities, such as driving, reading, or watching TV.
 Once you understand the benefits and risks of surgery, you can make an informed decision about whether cataract surgery is right for you.
-In most cases, delaying cataract surgery will not cause long-term damage to your eye or make the surgery more difficult.

 Sometimes a cataract should be removed even if it does not cause problems with your vision.
 For example, a cataract should be removed if it prevents examination or treatment of another eye problem, such as age-related macular degeneration or diabetic retinopathy.
-If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times, usually four to eight weeks apart.
+If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times to monitor and optimize healing after surgery.